-- Display and disseminate information regarding students with anaphylaxis to classroom teachers and have the child clearly identified with photos. - Have a spare current adrenaline auto-injector pen in the first aid supplies - Ensure that the student's anaphylactic kit is taken to any camps and excursions. - Minimize all risks to the student by creating a safe environment, e.g. creating a nut free classroom, gaining information about student allergies, maintaining the no food sharing policy, having information about the student available to casual relief staff, briefing staff. - Maintain communication between the parent, student and classroom teacher. - Monitor the expiry of epi-pens and management plans - Train staff in accordance with Ministerial Order 706
+- Display and disseminate information regarding students with anaphylaxis to classroom teachers and have the child clearly identified with photos. - Have a spare current adrenaline auto-injector pen in the first aid supplies - Ensure that the student's anaphylactic kit is taken to any camps and excursions. - Minimize all risks to the student by creating a safe environment, e.g. creating a nut free, sesame free classroom for grades Foundation-year2, gaining information about student allergies, maintaining the no food sharing policy, having information about the student available to casual relief staff & briefing staff. - Maintain communication between the parent, student and classroom teacher. - Monitor the expiry of epi-pens and management plans

-- The Principal will ensure the completion of an Annual Anaphylaxis Risk Management Checklist. - Remind staff and students to wash their hands before and after eating; - Supply gloves for picking up papers or rubbish in the playground; - Ensure school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - Has a no food sharing policy in place. - Students eat inside under the supervision of the teacher - Plans for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+- Train staff in accordance with Ministerial Order 706 - The principal will ensure the completion of an Annual Anaphylaxis Risk Management Checklist. - Remind staff and students to wash their hands before and after eating. - Ensure school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - Have a no food sharing policy in place. - Students eat inside under the supervision of the teacher - Plans for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.